crvckxxjvck/amzon-clone/README.md

 ### How to use

-Just open `amazon.html` in your browser and explore the flow.
+Just open `amazon.html` in your browser or use the link: [Amazon Clone](https://crvckxxjvck.github.io/amazon-clone).

-All data is loaded from a local `products.json` file.

 ---